fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ### Exercises 8.1.-8.7

 Through the exercises, we will implement a GraphQL backend for a small library.
 Start with [this file](https://github.com/fullstack-hy2020/misc/blob/master/library-backend.js).
-Remember to *npm init* and to install dependencies!
+Remember to <code>npm init</code> and to install dependencies!

 #### 8.1: The number of books and authors

-Implement queries *bookCount* and *authorCount* which return the number of books and the number of authors.
+Implement queries <code>bookCount</code> and <code>authorCount</code> which return the number of books and the number of authors.

 The query